lumliolum/lumliolum.github.io/_posts/2024-2-13-rcnn-and-fast-rcnn.md

 ---
 layout: post
-title: Two Stage Object Detection
+title: RCNN & Fast RCNN
 ---

-In this post, we will discuss about 2 stage object detectors Fast-RCNN, Faster-RCNN and their ideas.
-I will also give a breif introduction to RCNN but will not go into much detail.
+In the series of posts, we will discuss about 2 stage object detectors Fast-RCNN, Faster-RCNN and their ideas.
+I will also give a brief introduction to RCNN but will not go into much detail.

 2 stage detectors contains 2 stages for classifying and detecting objects.
 Typically, the first network will give the region proposals (the region where object might exist) and second network will take the region proposals as input and detects the object.